superstrong/who-is-out/README.md

 - Give the user elevated privileges.
 Create a new role (e.g., `Calendar Reader`) and give it **Read** access to `users`, `organization units`, and `groups`.
 Apply this role to the new user.

 ### As the new user
-- For each group that wants to use this, create two secondary calendars: one to aggregate events, used only for the email digest and not shared (e.g., "ooo - eng", "ooo - mgmt"), and a friendly looking one that will have a copy of everyone's specific OOO events and can be shared back with the group (e.g., "Out and Away", "Out and Away (Eng)", "Out and Away (Mgmt)", etc.
+- Copy [this Sheet](https://docs.google.com/spreadsheets/d/17jFYPIpLOCNBJOKdDi1ej9i7ZkUhdYcvEq_eBqFZ6NU/edit?usp=sharing) and save to `My Drive`
+- Share it with yourself (your real email address) with full write access so you can access it easily in the future
+- Recommended: Protect the `Instructions`, `Setup`, and `Flattened Groups` tabs so others don't mistakenly overwrite them
+- Add your email address to `A1` in the `Setup` tab
+- For each group that wants to use this, fill out the rows in the `Groups` tab.
+You can do it yourself or share with others.
+    - Recommended: For testing purposes, set the `Email Recipients` and `Share Calendar With` values in the `Groups` tab (columns D and E) to your own email address until you are ready to set it loose.

-- Create a new Google Sheet (name doesn't matter), then open Tools -> Script editor...
+- Open Tools -> Script editor...
 - In your script project, open Resources -> Cloud Platform Project...
 - An overlay will say "This script is currently associated with project:" ... click the link.
 If there is no link, give the project a name first, then click the resulting link.
 - Search for and enable the following API: **Admin SDK**